 \subsubsection{{Metrics Recommendation}}

-The provided system description and its corresponding generated indexes extract metrics from the Knowledge Graph.
-The system description and indexes are vectorized, and the most similar paper is determined using \textit{cosine similarity} in the existing Knowledge Graph.
-The community for the most similar paper is determined from the above Knowledge Graph and consequently, all metrics linked to the paper nodes belonging to the above community are extracted.
-These metrics, along with the user system description and generated indexes are used to further filter metrics, by prompting a LLM.
-Additionally, each metric is further classified into three metric collection methods, based on their usage in previous research papers, using the Knowledge Graph.
+The provided system description and its corresponding generated indexes are used to extract metrics from the Knowledge Graph.
+The system description and indexes are vectorized, and the most similar paper is determined using \textit{cosine similarity} on the existing Knowledge Graph.
+The community for the most similar paper is determined from the aforementioned Knowledge Graph and consequently, all metrics linked to the paper nodes belonging to that community are extracted.
+These metrics, along with the user system description and generated indexes, are used to further filter metrics, by prompting an LLM.
+Additionally, each metric is further classified into three metric collection methods, based on its usage in previous research papers, using the Knowledge Graph.
 These metrics are displayed in a list view and a graphical view to the user.